-The Online backup options provide for automatic cleanup of Acronis Cloud.
-You can specify deletion of files that have been kept longer than the specified number of months or days.
-In addition, you can set the maximum number of file versions to be kept on Acronis Cloud.
+Acronis True Image provides online backup options for automatic cleanup of Acronis Cloud.
+For every backup task, you can specify deletion of backup versions that have been kept longer than the specified number of months or days.
+In addition, you can set the maximum number of backup versions to be kept in Acronis Cloud.
 You can accept the default settings for those options or set the values you need.
-For more information see Acronis Cloud cleanup (p.
-60).
+For more information, see Acronis Cloud cleanup (p.
+71).